machinable-org/machinable/docs/reference/index.md

 # Reference documentation

 This page contains detailed API reference documentation.
-It is intended to be a resource for people who already have some familiarity with machinable.
-You may prefer reviewing the [tutorial](../tutorial/essentials/project-structure.md) before consulting this reference.
+It is intended to be an in-depth resource for understanding the implementation details of machinable's interfaces.
+You may prefer reviewing the more explanatory [guide](../guide/introduction.md) before consulting this reference.

 ## API